-Concerns about the coronavirus, or COVID-19, is having an impact on festivals and events in Vancouver and causing many to be cancelled or postponed.
+The coronavirus, or COVID-19, has had an impact on festivals and events in Vancouver and caused many to be cancelled or postponed.

-See below for a list of other coronavirus-related closures and cancellations, as well as general information about COVID-19 and its impact on Vancouver.
+See below for a list of coronavirus-related closures and cancellations, as well as general information about COVID-19 and its impact on Vancouver.
 For a list of venues that are open, click Open and Reopening Vancouver Places.

 This article includes the following information: